jamsyoung/angular-mongo-examples/README.md

 $ npm start
 ```

+To see the application in action go to <http://localhost:8080/> in your browser.

-To see it in action go to <http://localhost:8080/api/user> in your browser or do
+To see the API in action go to <http://localhost:8080/api/user> in your browser
-the following with `curl`.
+or go the following with `curl`.

 ```base
 $ curl http://localhost:8080/api/user